nephatrine/docker-drone-ci/README.md

 ## Persistent Mounts

 You can provide a persistent mountpoint using the ``-v /host/path:/container/path`` syntax.
-These mountpoints are intended important configuration files, logs, and application state (e.g. databases) can be retained outside the container image and are not lost on image updates.
+These mountpoints are intended to house important configuration files, logs, and application state (e.g. databases) so they are not lost on image update.

-- ``/mnt/config``: Configuration & Logs.
-Do not share with multiple containers.
+- ``/mnt/config``: Persistent Data.
 - ``/run/docker.sock`: Docker Daemon Socket.

+Do not share ``/mnt/config`` volumes between multiple containers as they may interfere with the operation of one another.

 You can perform some basic configuration of the container using the files and directories listed below.